pity7736/100-days-of-code/log.md

 **Thoughts:**

 * I must be careful with OS upgrades.
 The virtualenv failed after upgrade and wasted my time.
 Maybe it could be for cython compilation.
+* I was able to add the choices as `Enum` and coninue using cython in the fields.
+Last time I wasn't

 **Link to work:** [gideon project](https://github.com/pity7736/gideon)